Three Water, Abundance

 Tarot Three Water, Cups, and each of the Minor Arcana cards numbered Three, express attributes of Binah, the third sphere on the QBL Tree of life whose title is Understanding.

 Sephirothic Planetary Correspondence

-The planetary correspondence of Binah is Saturn and each of the minor arcana cards numbered “Three”, exhibit this planet’s quality.
-These qualities will be colored by their corresponding elemental suit of fire, water, air or earth.
-These four suits correspond to the four worlds of the QBL: Fire: Atziluth, Water: Briah, Air: Yetzirah and Earth: Assiah.
+The planetary correspondence of Binah is Saturn and each of the minor arcana cards numbered “Three”, exhibits this planet’s quality.
+These qualities will be colored by their corresponding elemental suit of fire, water, air, or earth.
+These four suits correspond to the four worlds of the QBL: Fire: Atziluth, Water: Briah, Air: Yetzirah, and Earth: Assiah.

 Three of Cups is a card of celebration and joy signaling unity and friendship, of coming together to share in moments of joy and appreciation.
 However, the presence of Saturn adds a sober note to the card, encouraging us to think about the responsibilities and commitments that come with friendship and relationships.
 It is a reminder that relationships require effort and dedication if they are to remain strong and lasting.
 With Saturn’s influence, we are warned to take care in how we express our needs and wants.
 This is an indication to prioritize the needs of others just as much as our own.